Maldives Weather April Averages, Maldives

 The National Museum is a very notable tourist attraction in the Maldives and one that features numerous unique exhibits.
 The building the museum is located in is all that is left of the original Sultan's Palace.
 As a museum, here you can find numerous important artefacts from the Maldives' ancient history.
 The museum is surrounded by the Sultan's Park, an attractive garden that is open to the public.

 For tourists interested in culture, the National Art Gallery of the Maldives is a place they should definitely visit while in Male.
 This is the largest art gallery in the Maldives and forms the epicentre of the country's art scene, with numerous exhibitions of local as well as international artists that create everything from conceptual art to photography to be displayed on the museum.

 For anyone that loves cooking and also shopping, go spice shopping.
 Opposite the fish market in Male you'll find many authentic spices to buy.
 Purchase the local spice mixes for heart-warming curries and many other goodies are available to take home.

 Dates for the diary

 The official Maldives Underwater Festival is a unique annual event much enjoyed by tourists and locals each year in April.
-The festival celebrates Maldives as one of the premier destinations for scuba diving and snorkelling, serving as a pivot to help people learn more about these water sports, and promote them on a national and international level.
-Officially endorsed by the Maldives Tourism Bureau, the festival attracts the best diving trainers from Maldives as well as international scuba veterans who come to Maldives to connect with each other and help promote the wide array of underwater activities that are available on the archipelago.
+The festival celebrates the Maldives as one of the premier destinations for scuba diving and snorkelling, serving as a pivot to help people learn more about these water sports and promote them on a national and international level.
+Officially endorsed by the Maldives Tourism Bureau, the festival attracts the best diving trainers from the Maldives as well as international scuba veterans who come to Maldives to connect with each other and help promote the wide array of underwater activities that are available on the archipelago.
 This festival is a real paradise for water sports enthusiasts.